MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/extended-capabilities-from-a-wdm-audio-driver.md

 **vDriverVersion** = (**Version** &lt;&lt; 8) | (**Revision** & 0xFF)

-Microsoft previously required vendors to register manufacturer IDs and product IDs for their audio devices.
-These IDs were then released in the header file Mmreg.h.
+The high-order byte is the major version number, and the low-order byte is the minor version number.

-In Windows XP and later, registered IDs are no longer necessary; they are replaced by the manufacturer and product GUIDs that are provided through the KSPROPERTY\_GENERAL\_COMPONENTID property.
-The GUIDs are more convenient for vendors to use than registered IDs because GUIDs are inherently unique, are easily generated, and require no registration.
+The manufacturer and product GUIDs that are provided through the KSPROPERTY\_GENERAL\_COMPONENTID property.
+The GUIDs are inherently unique, are easily generated.

-However, if you have already registered product and manufacturer IDs with Microsoft (and they are in Mmreg.h), you can use the macros INIT\_MMREG\_PID and INIT\_MMREG\_MID in Ksmedia.h to convert your product and manufacturer IDs into GUIDs.
-If you use these macros to generate the GUIDs, WDMAud is able to recover the original product and manufacturer IDs from the GUIDs and copy these IDs into the **wPid** and **wMid** members of the capabilities structure that is filled in by the *xxx*GetDevCaps call.

-Otherwise, if you do not have registered manufacturer and product IDs, simply use the GuidGen utility to generate the manufacturer and product GUIDs.
+Use the GuidGen utility to generate the manufacturer and product GUIDs.
 (GuidGen is included in the Microsoft Windows SDK.)
 When a driver's GUIDs are of this type, WDMAud loads default constants MM\_UNMAPPED and MM\_PID\_UNMAPPED into the **wMid** and **wPid** members, respectively, of the capabilities structure that is filled in by the *xxx*GetDevCaps call.

 WDMAud uses the **Name** GUID in the KSCOMPONENTID structure to look up a "Name" key in the registry.
-This key is located under the registry path name HKLM\\System\\CurrentControlSet\\Control\\MediaCategories.
+These values are stored in *MediaCategories* in the registry.

 The "Name" key for a device has an associated string value that contains the device name.
 The *xxx*GetDevCaps function copies the first 31 characters of this name string into the **szPname** member of the capabilities structure.
-For device names longer than 31 characters, a client application can open the registry key and directly read the entire string.
 A driver can populate this registry entry in one of two ways:

 -   The driver can specify the entry in the device's INF file at install time.